 1) Commercial content moderation as a potential site of overlap between the political "mainstream" and "extreme" right.

 2) How race, gender, and class shape content moderators' experiences and decision making processes.

 3) The ethics of studying far-right actors using an ethnographic approach and from an anti-colonial perspective.

 They co-host The Reboot by Tech For the People, a podcast that discusses contemporary tech from a working class, leftist, and human-centric perspective.
 They are also an organizer for the PSL.

-Outside of their academic work, they enjoy making sourdough, cycling, climbing, listening to music, playing video games, and reading memoirs.
+Outside of organizing and academic work, they enjoy rock climbing, cycling, playing video games, and hanging out with their cats.